Inspiration

 At Vøringsfossen, the fog was so thick that we couldn’t see anything.
 We could just hear the roaring water.

-We had originally planned to see the falls on the way down to Eidfjord about 20 kilometres away, but instead, we parked our car and caravan at Vøringsfossen to wait the weather out.
+We had originally planned to see the falls on the way down to Eidfjord about 20 kilometres away, but instead, we parked our car and caravan at Vøringsfossen to wait out the weather.

 And so we did – until the next morning.